huuptag/amazon-mws-sdk/README.md

 ---
 **!!!
 Important**

-:warning: You are enable SSL for your host or localhost.
+:warning: You must enable SSL for your host or localhost.

 ---